 Take a class on the craft of the barista!
 Dubliners have taken to coffee like butter on toast.
 There are coffee shops in every corner of this city and the quality is good.
 Hipsters have helped move the coffee culture to the next level, and Dublin’s baristas have made the finals of the World Barista Championships a few times.

 Check out this Top Dublin Cafes post for my favourite coffee shops in Dublin

 Be a Day Tripper

 Walk around one of the nicest parts of the country and check out the posh houses.
 The circumnavigation of the peninsula here is a worthy walk and you’ll want to see the incredible views.
-Standing on the edge of the walkway you feel almost surrounded by the way.
+Standing on the edge of the walkway you feel almost surrounded by the water.
 On a sunny day, this feels more Mediterranean than mid-Atlantic.
 This spot also offers one of the best views of Dublin bay.

 But walking around the Head is for tourists.
 Why not run it?
 Yep, you can join other fit and slightly unhinged people that like to run over rocks beside cliffs.